Azizbek-Akhmadov/SMS-MS/Mid-term Incheon city/README.md

-The initial functionality offered by the client-and-server nodes in C++ is comparable to the features provided in project #5 of the smart mobility service course.
-However, in this case, we will develop a service in which the ROS service client node transmits the GPS location of the autonomous vehicle, and the ROS service server returns the current weather status.

-Additionally, the publisher-and-subscriber nodes' second functionality is similar to the exercise project #4 in the smart mobility service course.
-Nevertheless, we will establish a publisher so that the ROS publisher node can transmit the autonomous vehicle's speed.
-Consequently, the ROS subscriber (in Python) node will display the plate number of the autonomous vehicle when the vehicle's speed surpasses the speed limit value (speed_limit parameter), which is measured in kilometers per hour (K/H).
+## The first functionality provided by the service's client-and-server nodes in C++ can be implemented using the following steps:

+Create a ROS service message that includes the GPS location of the autonomous vehicle.
+This message should have fields for latitude and longitude.

+Create a ROS service server node in C++ that listens for incoming service requests.
+This node should be able to handle the incoming GPS location messages and send a response message back.

+Inside the service server node, implement the logic to retrieve the current weather status based on the GPS location received in the request message.

+Create a ROS service client node in C++ that sends GPS location messages to the service server node.

+Inside the service client node, implement the logic to retrieve the GPS location of the autonomous vehicle.

+Use the ROS message passing system to send the GPS location message from the client node to the server node.

+Once the server node receives the GPS location message, it should retrieve the current weather status and send it back to the client node using the ROS message passing system.

+## The second functionality provided by the publisher-and-subscriber nodes can be implemented using the following steps:

+Create a ROS message that includes the speed of the autonomous vehicle.
+This message should have a field for speed in kilometers per hour (K/H).

+Create a ROS publisher node in C++ that publishes speed messages to a specific topic.
+This node should be able to retrieve the current speed of the vehicle and publish it as a message to the topic.

+Create a ROS subscriber node in Python that listens for messages on the same topic as the publisher node.

+Inside the subscriber node, implement the logic to echo the plate number of the autonomous vehicle when it receives a speed message.

+Add a check to the subscriber node to compare the received speed message to the speed limit value specified in the server parameter.

+If the speed exceeds the speed limit value, the subscriber node should output a warning message indicating that the vehicle is exceeding the speed limit.

-It is important to note that the program included a launch file that facilitates the automatic execution of the subscriber and publisher nodes while also setting the speed_limit server parameter's value.
+Create a launch file that sets the value of the speed limit server parameter and starts both the publisher and subscriber nodes automatically.

 ## weatherCallback